 Our team have broad variety of skills and competences.
-Some of has more than 20 years of IT experience.
+Some of us have more than 20 years of IT experience.

 Major technology for building online applications and cloud services is PHP.
 We trying to aim technology edge but it is not always possible due to dependencies.
-For now we using PHP 8.1 mostly with some servers running PHP 7.3 yet.
+For now we using PHP 8.2 mostly with couple servers running very old software under PHP 7.3 yet.

 Used time to time for some secondary tasks: C#, golang.

 MySQL is used as primary data storage.
 We use complex setups with master-multislave replication, online data backups.